mozilla/anodejsholidayseason/fully_loaded_node.md

 Using asynchronous functions that run in the *background* will improve things, right?
 Well, that depends on what precisely the *background* means:
-If the computation function is implemented in such a way that it actually performs computation in javascript or Native code on the main thread, then you are doing no better than with a synchronous approach.
+If the computation function is implemented in such a way that it actually performs computation in javascript or Native code on the main thread, then performance is no better than with a synchronous approach.
 Have a look:

     function doComputationWork(input, callback) {